VincyZed/surge-synthesizer.github.io/manual/Surge.md

 - **Loop Mode**
   - **Off** - Don't loop when in Envelope mode, turn off draggable loop points.
-  - **On** - Loop until the end of release stage in the LFO EG is reached
+  - **On** - Loop forever in the loop region (between the loop points).
+Subsequent segments, if any, will never be reached.
-  - **Gate** - Loop until the beginning of release stage in the LFO EG is reached
+  - **Gate** - Loop until the note is released, then immediately transition to the segments following the loop region.

 - **Snap To Grid**
   - **Horizontal** - Enables horizontal snapping to the grid.
 The number field to the right corresponds to the